 Note: From 5.3R2, the Pulse Client connects to PSA device through proxy at the first attempt and then try connecting directly upon failure.

 VPN Connection Details

-To view the VPN connection details:
+To view the VPN Advanced Connection Details...:

-- 1. Click the VPN connection to select it. - 2.
-Click File > Connections.
-Refer to the following figure.
+- 1. Select the VPN connection from the list of connection items. - 2.
+Click File > Connections > Advanced Connection Details.